Music software has failed you and here is why

 Maybe the DAW is triggered by a MIDI keyboard, or by drum pads, but the sound-producing element is the DAW.

-At first glance there is no issue with this, but the deeper you go down the rabbit hole of learning to perform with a DAW, the more issues arise.
-DAWs weren’t meant to be an instrument, so they don’t always do “instrument things” well.
+At first glance there is no issue with this.
+However, the deeper you go down the rabbit hole of learning to perform with a DAW, the more issues arise.
+DAWs weren’t meant to be an instrument.
+They don’t always do “instrument things” well.

-Software designers were able to see these problems existed, and they have attempted to create solutions. we see the availability of switching sounds easily, changing tempos, and even liberation from the timeline.
+Software designers were able to see these problems existed.
+They have attempted to create solutions.
+We see the availability of switching sounds easily, changing tempos, and even liberation from the timeline.

 Problem solved, right?